Courses (2025)

 UG reqs: WAY-SMA

-This is a 5-week course (15 July - 16 August, 2024).
-We will meet 8am-5pm, Monday-Friday.
+This is a 5-week course and we will meet 8am-5pm, Monday-Friday.
 You are also expected to work on assignments outside of class.
 In other words, this course is a full-time commitment.
 What is it like to be a student in this class?
 You can learn about the course from a Stanford report and from previous students here: https://purl.stanford.edu/km092my4610

 This course is open to non-Stanford students as well as post-bac students (i.e., if you have already graduated).
 You will apply and register through Stanford Summer Session.
 Students will provide, at minimum, their wetsuit, gloves, booties, hood, mask, snorkel, weight belt, and fins.
-Please reach out loaner BCD and regulator).
+Please reach out if you need a loaner BCD and regulator.

 PRIORITY deadline: March 15 (you will be notified of admission by April 1)